MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 Confirm that a KMS host has been installed and DNS publishing is enabled (default).
 If DNS is unavailable, point the KMS client to the KMS host by using **slmgr.vbs /skms <*kms_host_name*>**.

 If you do not have a KMS host, obtain and install a MAK.
 Then activate the system.

-If these approaches to don resolve the problem, troubleshoot DNS.
+For more information about troubleshooting such DNS-related issues, see [Common troubleshooting procedures for KMS and DNS issues](common-troubleshooting-procedures-kms-dns.md).

 ### 0x800706BA The RPC server is unavailable